craigpeacock/mcp251x/README.md

 name:           mcp251x
 vermagic:       4.19.75+ mod_unload modversions ARMv6 p2v8
 parm:           mcp251x_enable_dma:Enable SPI DMA.
 Default: 0 (Off) (int)
-parm:           **rxbn_op_mode**:0 = (default) MCP2515 hardware filtering will be disabled for receive buffer n (0 or 1). rxb0 controls filters 0 and 1, rxb1 controls filters 2-5 Note there is kernel level filtering, but for high traffic scenarios kernel may not be able to keep up.
+parm:           rxbn_op_mode:0 = (default) MCP2515 hardware filtering will be disabled for receive buffer n (0 or 1). rxb0 controls filters 0 and 1, rxb1 controls filters 2-5 Note there is kernel level filtering, but for high traffic scenarios kernel may not be able to keep up.
 1 = use rxbn_mask and rxbn filters, but only accept std CAN ids.
 2 = use rxbn_mask and rxbn filters, but only accept ext CAN ids.
 3 = use rxbn_mask and rxbn filters, and accept ext or std CAN ids. (array of int)
-parm:           **rxbn_mask**:Mask used for receive buffer n if rxbn_op_mode  is 1, 2 or 3.
+parm:           rxbn_mask:Mask used for receive buffer n if rxbn_op_mode  is 1, 2 or 3.
 Bits 10-0 for std ids.
 Bits 29-11 for ext ids. (array of int)
-parm:           **rxbn_filters**:Filter used for receive buffer n if rxbn_op_mode is 1, 2 or 3.
+parm:           rxbn_filters:Filter used for receive buffer n if rxbn_op_mode is 1, 2 or 3.
 Bits 10-0 for std ids.
 Bits 29-11 for ext ids (also need to set bit 30 for ext id filtering).
 Note that filters 0 and 1 correspond to rxbn_op_mode[0] and rxbn_mask[0], while filters 2-5 corresponds to rxbn_op_mode[1] and rxbn_mask[1] (array of int)
 ```
 When the driver is loaded, you may check the current parameters via the sysfs. e.g.
 ```